TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-using-helm.md

 ```

 Where `TYK_ORG` and `TYK_AUTH` are the Tyk Dashboard Organisation ID and the Tyk Dashboard API Access Credentials respectively.
 Which can be obtained under your profile in the Tyk Dashboard.

-This secret will automatically be generated during the Tyk Dashboard bootstrap if the `dash.enterprisePortalSecret` value is set to `true` in the `values.yaml`.

 ### Specify config settings for the portal
 You must set the following values in the `values.yaml` or with `--set {field-name}={field-value}`with the helm upgrade command: